EeshitaDayani/URC/README.md

 # URC

-This is the github repo for the website for UWaterloo's Undergraduate Research Club.
+Welcome to the official repository for the UWaterloo Undergraduate Research Club's website!
+Built with Next.js, React, and TypeScript, our site is mobile and desktop responsive.
+Explore club information, stay updated with our events calendar, reach out through the contact section, and dive into insightful blog posts.